bagisto/bagisto/CONTRIBUTING.md

 It is our collective goal to foster collaboration and find effective solutions to the challenges encountered.
 By actively participating in bug reporting, you not only engage fellow community members in problem-solving but also contribute significantly to the ongoing enhancement of the Bagisto project.

-**Projects that you can contribute in:**

-1. Bagisto

-2. Bagisto docs

-3. Bagisto Booking Product

-4. Bagisto Rest API

-5. Laravel-aliexpress-dropship

-6. Laravel-aliexpress-dropship-chrome-extension

-7. Bagisto-custom-style-extension

 **Core development ideas or discussion:**

 If you propose a new feature, please implement at least some of the code needed to complete the quality.